-Derby and Derbyshire Interim Template Safeguarding Child Protection/Safeguarding Policy for Education Providers October 2022
+Derby and Derbyshire Template Safeguarding/Child Protection Policy for Education Providers July 2023

-This template policy has been developed by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups.
-The DDSCP education subgroups approved and signed off the template policy at their meetings in September and October 2022.
+This template policy has been developed and updated by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups.
+The DDSCP education subgroups have approved and signed off the template policy.

-The template policy reflects Keeping Children Safe in Education (KCSIE) 2022 as well as other relevant national guidance and local safeguarding children policies and procedures.
+The template policy reflects Keeping Children Safe in Education (KCSIE) June 2023 as well as other relevant national guidance and local safeguarding children policies and procedures.

-The template has been developed to support Derby and Derbyshire schools and education providers in their safeguarding practice and must be tailored to reflect the individual education setting and its own internal provisions, vision, and ethos.
+The template policy has been developed to support Derby and Derbyshire schools and education providers in their safeguarding practice and must be tailored to reflect the individual education setting and its own internal provisions, vision, and ethos.
 Additional information should also be included to reflect the needs of learners, their parents/carers and the community in which the establishment is located.
 Reference should also be made to the individual school's networks with other education establishments, local and community organisations and businesses.

-The school child protection/safeguarding policy must be reviewed annually as a minimum and updated if needed to incorporate safeguarding issues as they emerge or evolve, lessons learnt and national or local changes.
+The school child protection/safeguarding policy must be reviewed annually, as a minimum, and updated if needed to incorporate safeguarding issues as these emerge or evolve, lessons learnt and national or local changes.